Amazon, without a doubt, is considered the top online retailer in the United States.

 - Offer particulars, such as price, quantity, product condition, and shipping services

-- Product information such as name, description, brand, category, and pictures
+- Product information such as product name, product description, brand, product category, and pictures for your product page.

-While you can virtually sell anything on Amazon, some categories could only be accessed by those with Professional accounts.
+While you can virtually sell anything on the Amazon ecommerce website, some product category pages could only be accessed by those with Professional accounts.

 Some items also need seller approval, while some products are restricted to third-party sellers.

-Trademarked or copyrighted products, on the other hand, can only be sold by the brand owner or an authorized reseller.
+On the other hand, trademarked or copyrighted products on the amazon ecommerce website can only be sold by the brand owner or an authorized reseller.

 Step 3: Drive traffic to your online store.

-Here’s a fact: 200 million users visit Amazon every month.
+Here’s a fact: 200 million users visit Amazon’s ecommerce website every month.

-Unless you are selling something unique or one of a kind, you compete with dozens, if not hundreds of sellers.
-But with so many potential buyers, you also have the capacity to unlock higher revenue, if you know how to drive traffic to your online store.
+Unless you are selling something unique or one of a kind, you compete with dozens, if not hundreds, of ecommerce website sellers.
+But with so many potential buyers, you also can unlock higher revenue if you know how to drive traffic to your online store via ecommerce SEO efforts.

 Here are some techniques that may help you do so: